bigpipe/bigpipe/README.md

 - **dist** The location of our folder where we can store our compiled CSS and JavaScript to disk.
 If the path or folder does not exist it will be automatically created.
 Defaults to `working dir/dist`.
-- **domain** Use Node's domains when processing requests so errors are handled by BigPipe.
-Defaults to `true` if domains are supported, `false` if domains are not supported.
 - **pages** A directory that contains your Page definitions or an array of Page constructors.
 Defaults to `working dir/dist`.
 If you don't provide Pages it will serve a 404 page for every request.